Secmancer0x/CyberSecurity/README.md

 - ISO 27001, MITRE ATT&CK Navigator

 ## 👨‍💻 About Me
-Transitioning into cybersecurity with a Computer Engineering background, currently preparing for a Tier-1 SOC Analyst role.
+Transitioning into cybersecurity with a Computer Engineering background, preparing for a Junior Security Engineer role with a focus on SOC operations, SIEM/EDR, and network security (firewall & WiFi enterprise).